When those gloomy winter nights transition into progressively brighter spring and summer, do you really need to be thinking about vitamin D?

 How to test your vitamin D levels

 Stick with us to learn more about vitamin D and our health, how to test your vitamin D levels and why it is so important.

 Should you take vitamin D all year round?

 Yes, contrary to popular belief, a good few of us could benefit from taking a vitamin D supplement the whole year-round.

 A governmental report found that around 25% of adults and teenagers in the UK have low levels of vitamin D, putting them at risk of vitamin D deficiency.

-As food sources of vitamin D are few and far between and we are not always guaranteed a sunny day here in the UK, supplements are considered a safe way to help prevent a deficiency.3
+As food sources of vitamin D are few and far between and we are not always guaranteed a sunny day here in the UK, supplements are considered a safe way to help ensure you have sufficient levels in your body.3

 It’s also worth remembering that 90% of the vitamin D we need comes from sunlight, and only 10% comes from diet.4

 Some groups of people are specifically recommended to take a vitamin D supplement all year round, including:

 - Vegans/vegetarians – as most vitamin D-rich foods are from animals